-Part I of II.
-Read Part II here.
+Part I of II — Read Part II here.

-What language does jazz speak to you?
+You speak the language of jazz; how does jazz speak to you?